After installation of the

 ktranslate host.
 If you're not getting any results with the

-tcpdump utility, the best place to start troubleshooting is to confirm your network rules.
+tcpdump utility, the best place to start troubleshooting is to confirm your network rules and

 Start the Wireshark application and open the packet capture file

 The initial view shows all of the captured packets, but for flow analysis you'll need to set the application to decode them properly.
 Using the menu, navigate to